Camberwick Green characters Click on each name for a pic

 Pippin Fort :-

-We're told is "A military academy.A school for boys who want to be soldiers".
-And used by the following....
+"A military academy.A school for boys who want to be soldiers".
+And used by the following ....

 Captain Snort is the man in charge and is the only one who gets his own song.He also has the slightly bizarre distinction of being the only T3 character with teeth on show -2 buck teeth to be precise.And is suitably straight-backed and matter-of-fact as you'd expect.